kwalexander/Horiseon-Code-Refactor/README.md

 # Links
-The deployed application can be viewed here: https://kwalexander.github.io/challenge1/
+The deployed application can be viewed here: https://kwalexander.github.io/Horiseon-Code-Refactor/

-The application repository can be viewed here: https://github.com/kwalexander/challenge1